Wondering how to make your own infographic?

 4. Explore the Template

-Before you begin to customize your Google Slides infographic template, take a moment to explore it.
+Before you begin to customize your Google Slides infographic template, briefly skim it.
 The template I'm using includes 62 slides.
 Some of those slides are full of icons you can use to tweak your infographic.
 It helps to know what's included in your Google infographic design.

 Check to see where you'll put text and images on each slide.
 Look at the color scheme, too.
 You may want to change some colors later to fit with your branding.